22 Fun Things To Do In Mendoza, Argentina

 Visit the Puente del Inca

-You can visit the Puente del Inca during a trip to Cerro Aconcagua – it’s a nice addition to the itinerary.
-You’ll need a car to get there or you’ll have to go on a guided tour such as this one.
+You can visit the Puente del Inca during a trip to Cerro Aconcagua—it’s a nice addition to your Argentina itinerary.
+You’ll need a car to get there, as there are few public transportation options.

 things to do in Mendoza